oneHamidreza/Meow-Framework-MVVM/README.md

 # Meow Framework MVVM Android/Kotlin
 A Framework that simplify developing MVVM architecture and Material Design in Android with Kotlin language including useful Extensions and Sample Application.
+Also this Framework has some tools for Retrofit and OKHttp and Coroutine for calling Server API actions.
 ![](/Resources/logo_meow_framework.png)
 [ ![Download](https://api.bintray.com/packages/infinitydesign/meow/Meow-Framework-MVVM/images/download.svg?version=0.2.4-alpha) ](https://bintray.com/infinitydesign/meow/Meow-Framework-MVVM/0.2.4-alpha/link)